nulib-ds/nuclear-compensation/content/report/introduction.md

 [^2]: {{< q-cite "Kurokawa, et al. 2012" "9" >}}

-[^3]: Although some new regulations were introduced in Japan to account for the potential for damage to nuclear reactors from large natural disasters, nuclear policy-making processes themselves changed little in the aftermath of the accident.
+[^3]: The impacts of the Fukushima disaster on Japan’s nuclear policy-making processes have not been straightforward.
 See {{< q-cite "Samuels 2013" "200" >}}

 [^4]: {{< q-cite "Perrow 1990" "5" >}}